-Blondel performed several experiments.
+Blondel performed several experiments:

-- (I) The fixed end of the coil wound on T is soldered to a thin copper ring fastened to the axis of T; the radius of the axis is negligible with respect to that of T (this setup is illustrated in figure 1).
-The measured emf, when the cylinder T rotates at a speed of 6.66 cycles per second, is 0.015 V.^4 - (II) The fixed end of the coil on T is soldered to a ring with the same diameter as T; the measured emf is null. - (III) The fixed end of the coil on T is connected, through a sliding contact, to the periphery of a fixed disc with the same diameter as T, parallel to it and with a hole through which passes the axis of T; the wire to the galvanometer is soldered to a point of the inner periphery of the disc.
-The measured emf is null. - (IV) The fixed end of the coil on T is directly soldered to the periphery of a disc (with the same diameter as T) rigidly connected to T, while a sliding contact connects the centre of the disc with the galvanometer.
+I. The fixed end of the coil wound on T is soldered to a thin copper ring fastened to the axis of T: the radius of the axis is negligible with respect to that of T (this set up is illustrated in fig. 1).
+The measured emf, when the cylinder T rotates at a speed of 6.66 cycles per second, is of $0.015 V^{4}$.

+- II.
+The fixed end of the coil on T is soldered to a ring with the same diameter of T: the measured emf is null. - III.
+The fixed end of the coil on T is connected, through a sliding contact, to the periphery of a fixed disc with the same diameter of T, parallel to it and with a hole through which passes the axis of T; the wire to the galvanometer is soldered to a point of the inner periphery of the disc.
+The measured emf is null. - IV.
+The fixed end of the coil on T is directly soldered to the periphery of a disc (with the same diameter of T) rigidly connected to T, while a sliding contact connects the center of the disc with the galvanometer.
 The measured emf is the same as in (I).
-If the sliding contact moves along a radius of the disc, then the measured emf shows a parabolic dependence on the distance of the sliding contact from the centre of the disc.
+If the sliding contact moves along a radius of the disc, then the measured emf shows a parabolic dependence on the distance of the sliding contact from the center of the disc.